MinhBang1000/nycu-data-vis/dataset/readme.md

-# Population density - Data package
+# Births and deaths per year - Data package

-This data package contains the data that powers the chart ["Population density"](https://ourworldindata.org/grapher/population-density?v=1&csvType=full&useColumnShortNames=false) on the Our World in Data website.
-It was downloaded on November 18, 2024.
+This data package contains the data that powers the chart ["Births and deaths per year"](https://ourworldindata.org/grapher/births-and-deaths-projected-to-2100?v=1&csvType=full&useColumnShortNames=false) on the Our World in Data website.

 ## CSV Structure